-In modeling the organizational component of our mathematical framework, we first need to understand the context by which the organizational units (here, the program managers) perform.
-In the case of our defense acquisition problem, the program manager performs a series of required programmatic tasks throughout an acquisition process life cycle.
-The ability of the program manager to execute each of the required tasks in the life cycle, is based on a list of program manager competencies; this naturally has an impact on the end development of each system and the complex system as a whole.
-First, we need to identify/create a life cycle model that allows us to readily map program manager competencies.
-Second, we need to identify a list of program manager competencies that are relevant to our life cycle model.
-Lastly, we need to effectively map these program manager competencies onto the life cycle model by relating relevant subsets of these competencies to each phase of the life cycle model.
+In modeling the "organizational" component of our quantitative framework, we first need to understand the context by which the "organizational" units (here, the program managers) perform.
+In the case of our concept, defense acquisition problem, the program manager performs a series of required programmatic tasks throughout an acquisition process lifecycle.
+The ability of the program manager to execute each of the required tasks in the lifecycle, is based on a list of program manager competencies; this naturally has an impact on the end development of each system, and, the complex system as a whole.
+First, we need to identify/create a life cycle model that allows us to readily map program manager competencies that are relevant to our lifecycle model.
+Lastly, we need to effectively map these program manager competencies to each phase of the lifecycle model.
 In the following sections, we articulate each of the steps in the development of our organizational structure model, beginning with the identification of our life cycle model.